CodeNow/blog/_posts/2017-04-17-using-docker-compose-to-build-unlimited-environments.md

 Each environment is built from the Docker Compose configuration in its respective branch, so you’ll always know how your Runnable environment is defined.
 Developers can easily modify the Compose file on the branch level in order to deploy new services or specific commits to their staging environment.

-For example, if you need to test your code with a component that is in development, simply modify the compose.yml file to point to a specific branch and/or commit.
+For example, if you need to test your code with a component that is in development, simply modify the compose.yml file to point to a specific branch and / or commit.
 Runnable will quickly rebuild your staging environment to match your configuration.

 ### Testing with Docker Compose